Itsy Docs

 This is useful when a different person or company takes over responsibility for the group, or when you need to correct a client assignment.

-1. Click Add in the Group Payments section
+1. Click Add in the Coverage Ledger section

 4. Click Save